Frederick Rutland: "Rutland of Jutland"

 During the Battle of Jutland, the armoured cruiser HMS Warrior had been crippled by numerous hits by German battleships.
 At 19:45 Engadine attempted to take her in tow, but the jammed rudder prevented that until it was trained amidships.
 Early the following morning Warrior's progressive flooding had worsened and she was sinking.
 The captain ordered his ship abandoned after Engadine came alongside to take the crew off at 08:00.
 About 675 officers and men successfully made it to the much smaller Engadine.
 Among these were about 30 seriously wounded men who were transferred across in their stretchers; one man fell from his stretcher between the ships, but, against orders, Rutland dived overboard with a bowline to rescue him.
 For his bravery he was awarded the Albert Medal in Gold.
 Rutland's Short Type 184, aircraft number 8359, was presented to the Imperial War Museum in 1917, where it was damaged in a German air raid in 1940.
-The unrestored forward section of the fuselage is now an exhibit in the Fleet Air Arm Museum.
+The unrestored forward section of the fuselage is currently on loan from IWM to Fleet Air Arm Museum where it is on display to the public.

-On 28 June 1917, Flight Commander Rutland took off in a Sopwith Pup from a flying-off platform mounted on the roof of one of the gun turrets of the light cruiser HMS Yarmouth, the first such successful launch of an aircraft in history.
+On 28 June 1917, Rutland, by now a Flight Commander, took off in a Sopwith Pup from a flying-off platform mounted on the roof of one of the gun turrets of the light cruiser HMS Yarmouth, the first such successful launch of an aircraft in history.
 He did more experiments on the battlecruiser HMS Repulse.
 It was the first capital ship fitted with a flying-off platform when an experimental one was fitted on 'B' turret in the autumn of 1917.
-Then Squadron Leader Frederick Rutland took off in a Sopwith Pup on 1 October 1917.
+On 1 October 2017, Rutland, now a Squadron Leader, took off in a Sopwith Pup.
 Another platform was built on 'Y' turret and Rutland successfully took off from it on 8 October 1917.

 Rutland transferred to the Royal Air Force when it was formed in April 1918.
-He was appointed to command the RAF unit in HMS Eagle in September 1921.
+He was appointed to command the RAF unit on the carrier HMS Eagle in September 1921.
 He resigned his commission in 1923.